Department of Foreign Languages and Literature

 All BA programmes

-The Serbian section offers courses based on the same framework as our programme for minority language education.
+The Serbian section offers courses based within the framework for minority language education.
 Studies in Serbian culture include day-trips to important centres of Serbian culture located in Hungary.

 BA programme: